Liar Liar: Plot

-Fletcher tries to delay the case by staging an assault on himself but is unable to lie his way into a continuance, specifically because his only possible grounds were, "I can't lie."
+Fletcher's erratic behavior in court soon leads to him staging an assault on himself in the bathroom, but he is unable to lie his way into a continuance, specifically because his only possible grounds were, "I can't lie."
 Knowing that he cannot refute the proof of Samantha's adultery, her grousing accidentally reveals her real age.
 He successfully disputes the validity of her prenup, signed as a minor without parental consent.
-The judge rules Samantha is entitled to 50% of Richard's marital assets, allowing Fletcher to win the case truthfully.
+The judge rules Samantha is entitled to half of Richard's marital assets, allowing Fletcher to win the case truthfully.
 However, Samantha then pivots to demanding custody of their children for extra child support payments.
-Fletcher watches as she pulls her crying children out of Richard's arms.
-Horrified by the outcome his actions have caused, he overreacts and demands the decision be reversed, but the judge holds him in contempt.
+Realizing that winning the case has punished a loving father and his children, Fletcher demands the judge reverse the decision, but his attitude angers the judge, who then has him arrested for contempt of court.

 Fletcher calls Audrey to bail him out, but she informs him that their plane leaves for Boston that night.
 Greta, realizing he turned over a new leaf, pays his bail.
 Fletcher rushes to the airport, but Audrey and Max's plane has left the gate.
 In desperation, he hijacks a mobile stairway to pursue the plane onto the runway.
-He keeps his promise to greet Max before takeoff, through a plane window, and gets the plane to stop but is injured.
+He manages to get the plane to stop, but then causes an accident with a baggage train, injuring both his legs.
 On a stretcher, Fletcher vows to Max that he will spend more time with him.
-He says that despite the fact that he is free to lie now that the 24 hours have elapsed, it feels more clear to be honest.
+He says that despite the fact that he is free to lie now that the 24 hours have elapsed, it feels clearer to be honest.
 Max believes him, and Audrey, encouraged by Jerry, decides to remain in California.

-One year later, Fletcher and Audrey are celebrating Max's birthday.
+One year later, Fletcher and Audrey are celebrating Max's sixth birthday.
 Max makes a birthday wish, only to find that Fletcher and Audrey are kissing when the lights come back on.
 Fletcher asks Max if he wished for them to get back together, but he says he only wished for rollerblades.
-The family returns to normal as Fletcher chases Audrey and Max around the house with "the Claw", a psych game that Fletcher often plays with Max.